Mayckel Lahdo: Hammarby IF

 In 2020, Lahdo went on loan to Hammarby's affiliated club IK Frej in Division 1, Sweden's third tier.
 Aged 17, he played 21 games and scored five goals as the club finished 9th in the table.

 On 11 January 2021, Lahdo signed his first senior contract with Hammarby, on a two-year deal.
 He made his competitive debut for the club on 20 February the same year, in a 4–1 home win against AFC Eskilstuna, in the group stage of the main domestic cup, Svenska Cupen.
 On 30 May 2021, Lahdo won the 2020–21 Svenska Cupen with Hammarby, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.

 AZ

 On 17 June 2022, Lahdo transferred to AZ Alkmaar in the Dutch Eredivisie, signing a contract until the summer of 2027.
-Having just six months left of his contract with Hammarby, the transfer fee was reportedly set at around €0.7 million.
+Having just six months left of his contract with Hammarby, the transfer fee was reportedly set at around €700,000.

+Loan to Nantes

+On 13 August 2025, Lahdo moved on loan to Nantes in France, with an option to buy.

 International career

-In November 2022, Lahdo was called up to the Swedish under-21's for the first time, ahead of two friendlies.
+In November 2022, Lahdo was called up to the Swedish under-21s for the first time, ahead of two friendlies.
 He scored both in his debut against Denmark in a 2–2 draw, and in a 8–1 win against Azerbaijan.

 Personal life

-Lahdo was born in Sweden and is of Syriac descent.
+Lahdo was born in Sweden and is of Assyrian and Lebanese descent.
+His father, Johnny, was a footballer in the Lebanese Premier League before moving to Sweden.
+Lahdo's younger brother, Adrian, is also a footballer.